 Lost your TIN card?
 Or is it damaged?
 You can easily have your TIN card replaced.

 This section will discuss what you need to know before heading to the BIR to have your ID card replaced due to loss, theft, or damage.
-The information also applies to married women who wish to change their maiden name to married name.
+The information also applies to married women who wish to change their maiden name to their married name.

-1. Requirements for TIN card replacement.
+1. Requirements for TIN card replacement

 - Accomplished BIR Form 1905 (Application for Registration Information Update/Correction/Cancellation)